Home » Indian Polity » Special Officer for Linguistic Minority

 To uphold the rights of linguistic minorities, the President of India appoints a Special Officer for Linguistic Minority (350B).
 A Special Officer for Linguistic Minority position was established in 1957, as stated in Article 350B of the Constitution.
 The Commissioner for Linguistic Minorities is who they are.
 The Special Officer for Linguistic Minority is an important part of Indian Polity which an important subject in UPSC Syllabus.
 Students can also go for UPSC Mock Test to get more accuracy in their preparations.

-Linguistic Minority Meaning
+Meaning of Linguistic Minority

-Special Officer for Linguistic Minority Objectives
+Objectives: Special Officer for Linguistic Minority

-Special Officer for Linguistic Minorities Appointment
+Special Officer for Linguistic Minorities: Appointment

 Special Officers for Linguistic Minorities Constitutional Provisions